River vs Robinhood vs Webull for beginners in 2026

 - Robinhood's public invite flow is simpler than Webull's because the new user only has to sign up, get approved, and link a bank account or debit card.

-- Robinhood's current invite support also says the standard offer is for personal use, so WalletPop keeps it as editorial context rather than a public referral CTA.
+- Robinhood's current invite support also says the standard offer is for personal use, so Nummix keeps it as editorial context rather than a public referral CTA.

 - That matters because the user is choosing a first brokerage, not proving they are already an active trader.